GCSE Science | Waves

 What is the frequency of a wave?

-Frequency: the number of waves passing a point each second (high frequency = high pitch).
+Frequency is the number of waves passing a point per second (high frequency = high pitch).

 What is the time period of a wave?

-Period: the time taken for one wave to pass a point.
+The time Period of a wave is the time taken for each wave to pass a point.

 T = 1/f